-(1) The incoming management target information received from the processPdu interface is translated into outgoing management target information.
+- (1) The incoming management target information received from the processPdu interface is translated into outgoing management target information.
 Note that this translation may vary for different values of contextEngineID and/or contextName.
-The translation may result in multiple management targets.

-- (2) If appropriate outgoing management target information cannot be found and the notification was an Unconfirmed-Class PDU, processing of the notification is halted.
+The translation may result in multiple management targets. - (2) If appropriate outgoing management target information cannot be found and the notification was an Unconfirmed-Class PDU, processing of the notification is halted.
 If appropriate outgoing management target information cannot be found and the notification was a Confirmed-Class PDU, the proxy forwarder increments the snmpProxyDrops object, and calls the Dispatcher using the returnResponsePdu abstract service interface.
-The parameters are:

-- The messageProcessingModel is the received value.

-- The securityModel is the received value.

-- The securityName is the received value.

-- The securityLevel is the received value.

-- The contextEngineID is the received value.

-- The contextName is the received value.
+The parameters are: - The messageProcessingModel is the value from the processPdu call. - The securityModel is the value from the processPdu call. - The securityName is the value from the processPdu call. - The securityLevel is the value from the processPdu call. - The contextEngineID is the value from the processPdu call. - The contextName is the value from the processPdu call.

-- The pduVersion is the received value.
+- The pduVersion is the value from the processPdu call.

-- The PDU is an undefined and unused value.

-- The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept.

-- The stateReference is the received value.

-- The statusInformation indicates that an error occurred and that a Report message should be generated.
+- The PDU is an undefined and unused value. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the value from the processPdu call. - The statusInformation indicates that an error occurred and that a Report message should be generated.